-The Access Methods need to make a data modification this time, so before it passes on the I/O request the details of the change need to be persisted to disk.
+The Access Methods need to make a data modification this time, so before the I/O request is passed on, the details of the change need to be persisted to disk.
 That is the job of the Transaction Manager.

 Transaction Manager